-The Attorney General's Office has made it a priority to provide services to help victims meet their challenges and regain peace of mind.
+The Attorney General's Office has made it a priority to provide a variety of services to help victims meet the challenges that often result from a violent crime and to help them regain peace of mind.
 Programs administered by the Crime Victim Services Division include:

 The Sexual Assault Incident Procedure Act: